Fatherhood & Business: Thriving as a Black Entrepreneur

 5. Teach Your Kids About Business and Wealth

-One of the greatest gifts you can give your children is financial literacy and an entrepreneurial mindset.
+One of the greatest gifts you can give your children is financial literacy and an .

 • Involve them in your business when appropriate.